40 Years of Aware: Inspiring Hope. Supporting Recovery.

 Want to invest in your mental health?

 Whether you are living with depression, anxiety or bipolar disorder, supporting a loved one, or you are simply looking to learn more about your mental health and how to protect it – we have the programme for you.
-Our Life Skills Group Programme, Living Well With Bipolar Disorder Programme, and Relatives and Friends Programme are open for registration from 16th September.
+Our Resilience Programme, Living Well With Bipolar Disorder Programme, and Family Support Programme are open for registration.

 Do you need support?